GeauxWeisbeck4/eleventy-netlify-boilerplate/posts/thirdpost.md

 I﻿ also was drunk for the next two days after that.
 Best night of my life.

 ### W﻿hat's the point of this story?

+I﻿ don't know if there is one - I just had a very warm memory come up while writing this and preparing to go to the state fair and serve fried bacon to a bunch of fatally obese Americans.
+SEC fans always tell Tiger fans they smell like corndogs, because when LSU rolls into town, it's like a giant carnival just implanted itself on your home turf, and SEC fans find that offensive.
+People form different schools just don't get a long - thats a a whole different story.

+I﻿'m just smiling right now thinking of simpler times when I got to watch LSU and Bama take each other on and smelling like corndogs because I was an LSU fan and not because I'm cooking bacon for a state fair.

+I﻿'m tired and need to go to work now.
+Thanks for reading this pointless entry :)